-In 2010, Judicial Information Systems expanded a videoconferencing project with the Department of Corrections to include the State Police Forensic Lab and state mental health facilities.
+In 2010, Judicial Information Services (then called Judicial Information Systems) expanded a videoconferencing project with the Department of Corrections to include the State Police Forensic Lab and state mental health facilities.
 Through this project, prisoners and mental health patients can participate in court hearings without the risks and costs involved in transporting them to court.
 Michigan State Police technicians can also use videoconferencing to participate in arraignments, pretrial conferences, and other court hearings without the time and expense of travel.

 Using grants from the State Police Office of Highway Safety and Judicial Technology Improvement Funds, Judicial Information Systems began the planning process for the implementation of videoconferencing in 17 pilot courts.
 These 17 courts are of varying jurisdiction and locations.